z-package/nb/docs/README.md

 ### Default Profile

-Provides the CLI command `nb` and completions.
+Provides CLI and local web plain text note‑taking, bookmarking, and archiving with linking, tagging, filtering, search, Git versioning & syncing, Pandoc conversion, + more, in a single portable script.

 The package installed locally into a plugin directory (feature of the bin-gem-node annex) and provided to the command line through _shims_, i.e.: